pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-02-pylos-proti.md

 Our windlass started pulling Vite & Rêves underwater instead of forward.
 We were stuck and now drifting dangerously close to the concrete breakwater.
 This one was lined with huge rocks.
 Thankfully, Vite & Rêves is not that big and can be moved with surgical precision, so I did a 180 around the anchor chain, missing the boulders by a distance that was really too close for comfort.
 We pulled the chain free and I used my teeth to unclench my hands from the steering wheel.

 I took another look at the wind.
 10 knots in this protected bay already, imagine how perfect the sailing conditions must be outside!
 I hoisted the main while Barbara steered the boat safely between two impressive cliffs.
-She admitted this made her hands a bit sweaty, but hey, it's her boat as well, why should I do all the dangerous manoeuvres?
+She admitted this made her hands a bit sweaty, but hey, it's her boat too, why should I do all the dangerous manoeuvres?

 {{< image src="IMG_7016_1.jpg" alt="Barbara threading the needle" ratio="3x2" >}}